!Header Content 1

 These cute pooches come in many different colors and patterns.
 They are pretty low maintenance on grooming.
 Fido will only need to be brushed about once a week, and bathed a couple times a year.
 As with any other pup, you’ll need to keep his ears clean, and keep up with his nail trims and dental care.

-Are there any specific training techniques or methods that are particularly effective for Catahoulas?
+Are there any specific training techniques or approaches that are particularly effective for Catahoulas, given their intelligence and strong working drive?

 Do you have questions about Catahoulas?
 Contact us, your local animal clinic in North Miami Beach, FL!